Lucsantosg/CloudLogAnalysis/qa/kibana_formats.md

-## Kibana log format for Docker containers that are deployed in a Bluemix-managed infrastructure
+## Kibana log format for Docker containers that are deployed in an IBM-managed infrastructure (Deprecated)
 {: #kibana_log_format_containers}

 You can configure Kibana to display in the *Discover* page the following fields for each log entry: